-Whether you’re just getting started with email marketing or you’ve ventured into this technique and need help, small businesses can greatly benefit from this marketing method.
+Whether you’re just starting with email marketing or have ventured into this technique and need help, small businesses can significantly benefit from this marketing method.

-As a marketer, it’s discouraging to see the list of people who “unsubscribe” from your email list every day.
+As a marketer, seeing the list of people who “unsubscribe” from your email list is discouraging.
 After all, you worked hard to get them on that list in the first place.
 Yet, email marketing databases degrade by about 22.5 percent each year.

-For example, when targeting Millennials, a lot of companies will turn to social media.
+For example, many companies will turn to social media when targeting Millennials.
 They may post on their Facebook or Instagram accounts with an appealing product or resource offer that requires an email.
-Additionally, all companies should have a website with a form for their email list.
+Additionally, all companies should also have a website with a form for their email list.

 Okay, so you have an email list to work with, but where do you begin?
-What type of emails should you actually be sending?
+What type of emails should you be sending?
 Here’s a list to get you started.

 While emails are widely considered the most effective type of marketing, it doesn’t negate the fact that your customers are busy people.
-Thus, if the content of your email isn’t designed correctly, then your email campaign won’t be high performing.
+Thus, if the content of your email isn’t designed correctly, your email campaign won’t be high performing.

 Here are the main questions you should be asking for the design.

 Unfortunately, there’s no uniform answer.
 The truth is that this will depend on the type of email you’re sending out.
 You’ll want to tailor your content to whether you’re a welcome email or a re-engagement email because that’s what will grab the customer.

 As yourself, “What does the email reporting show?”
 Learning from this information and data can help enhance your marketing techniques and direct your steps to the most effective email marketing campaign.

 Email marketing as a small business can be highly effective when done correctly.
 Use these four email marketing tips for small businesses, and remember to continue cultivating your email list, keep your emails brief and relevant, and learn from your email data.
 You’ve got this!